LAW4401 Capstone Project

 On successful completion of this course, students should:

-- have achieved an advanced understanding of an area of law or of interlinked areas of law
+- have achieved an advanced understanding of a specialised area of law or of interlinked areas of law

-- show advanced evaluative, critical thinking and reflective skills in the approach taken to the legal or social issue or problem addressed in the project
+- have demonstrated advanced evaluative, critical thinking and reflective skills in the approach taken to the legal or social issue or problem addressed in the project

 - be able to demonstrate an advanced capacity to apply theoretical knowledge to complex legal or social questions or problems

 - be able to present the project outcomes both in writing and orally and to a high standard.

 |1.||Enhanced knowledge and understanding in selected fields of law, together with highly developed research, writing and other skills.||100.00|